-This lack of willingness to provide emotional support might be related to not knowing how to offer this kind of support, but it can also be connected to misguided values, morals, and beliefs about emotions and mental health, such as “you should act like a grown-up if you are an adult” and likewise “there is never a good reason to over-react or act irrationally” – As if people could somehow be perfectly emotionally balanced at all times, regardless of condition.
+A lack of willingness to provide emotional support might be related to not knowing how to offer this kind of support, but it can also be connected to misguided values, morals, and beliefs about emotions and mental health.
+Misguided attitudes often sound like “you should act like a grown-up if you are an adult” and likewise “there is never a good reason to over-react or act irrationally” – As if people could somehow be perfectly emotionally balanced at all times, regardless of condition.

-Unfortunately it is very common for people suffering from Borderline Personality Disorder (BPD) to become unbalanced or “de-regulated” in their emotional experience, and therefore, to appear as though they are trying to be disruptive and difficult in the way they express themselves and interact with others.
+Unfortunately, it is very common for people suffering from Borderline Personality Disorder (BPD) to become unbalanced or “de-regulated” in their emotional experience, and therefore, to appear as though they are trying to be disruptive and challenging in the way they express themselves and interact with others.
 For instance, becoming extremely and unnecessarily defensive, or becoming extremely and unnecessarily demanding/controlling.
-When other people observe these types of behaviors, it can be very easy for them to believe that the struggling person isn’t struggling at all, but instead has premeditated every word and action and just wants to make life hard.
+When other people observe these types of behaviours, it is common for them to believe that the struggling person isn’t struggling at all, but instead has premeditated every word and action and wants to make life hard.

-If a person truly has Borderline Personality Disorder then he or she does not want to make things hard or lose relationships, but instead has NO IDEA how to manage all the emotions going through his or her body and so is continually “over-reacting” to the emotions (very often with no insight, awareness, or understanding that skill development is needed).
+If a person indeed has Borderline Personality Disorder then he or she does not want to make things hard or lose relationships, but instead has NO IDEA how to manage all the emotions going through his or her body and so is continually “over-reacting” to the feelings (very often with no insight, awareness, or understanding that skill development is needed).

-When you need emotional skills that you don’t have and that others believe that you should have, the recurring consequence can be conflict with others, being avoided by others, and sometimes even being punished by others who believe this kind of response is necessary to “help a person grow up”.
-The problem with all of these types of responses towards a person who has not yet developed the emotional awareness and skills necessary to successfully navigate life is that emotional skills remain undeveloped.
-In fact, with others showing no compassion, being unforgiving, and otherwise remaining unaware of mental health issues, the struggling person is more apt to believe that his irrational thoughts and related emotions are all completely sensible, and likewise that there is no other way of looking at things.
+When you need emotional skills that you don’t have and that others believe that you should have, the recurring consequence can be conflict with others, being avoided by others, and sometimes even be punished by others who find this kind of response is necessary to “help a person grow up.”
+The problem with all of these types of reactions towards a person who has not yet developed the emotional awareness and skills necessary to navigate life successfully is that emotional skills remain undeveloped.
+In fact, with others showing no compassion, being unforgiving, and otherwise remaining unaware of mental health issues, the struggling person is more apt to believe that his irrational thoughts and related emotions are all entirely sensible, and likewise that there is no other way of looking at things.

 One of the primary areas of mental health that a person with BPD needs to strengthen is recognizing multiple viewpoints for every life event, but this area remains weak when nobody realizes what is happening in moments of difficulty.

-To be an effective emotional support to someone who struggles with BPD, it is important to realize that there is a serious impairment happening with regards to processing thoughts and feelings, and that the struggling person did not ask for this problem.
+A useful emotional supporter is someone who realizes that there is a severe impairment happening with regards to processing thoughts and feelings and that the struggling person did not ask for this problem.
 If this one aspect of BPD can be realized, then there is a chance for offering some compassion.
 To refuse to acknowledge the reality of stunted emotional awareness and skill development in a struggling person is to refuse to accept reality as it is.